 David Cooke : On the money front, I think we've calculate that there are around 25% of the games that we do that work out cheaper than PEGI, then there is a chunk that are more expensive.

 We are entirely independent of government and funded by the fees that we charge.
-So yes, I suppose it is valid to say that there will be cases where, going from the Byron recommendations, publishers will have to get stuff classified by us as well as by
+So yes, I suppose it is valid to say that there will be cases where, going from the Byron recommendations, publishers will have to get stuff classified by us as well

-by their rules and you have to pay for the regulation that they do.
+have to play by their rules and you have to pay for the regulation that they do.

 But we are not allowed to make a profit.
 We operate purely on a cost-recovery basis.
 We try to make it as cost-efficient as we can.
-So it's not going to be that much in the greater scheme of things and maybe we can find ways, in collaboration with PEGI,
+So it's not going to be that much in the greater scheme of things and maybe we can find ways, in collaboration

-to get these costs down further.
+with PEGI, to get these costs down further.

 TechRadar : One of the other issues raised by ELSPA has been the whole area of online gaming and the classification of online games.
-They are suggesting that PEGI has a more robust system for classifying online games and
+They are suggesting that PEGI has a more robust system for classifying online games

-online content that the BBFC.
+and online content that the BBFC.
 What is your response to that?

 David Cooke : Well, yes and no. PEGI has PEGI Online, which I was involved in devising.
-It's a pretty decent attempt to deal with a very difficult set of problems, as you get all of these post-releases issues that kick in
+It's a pretty decent attempt to deal with a very difficult set of problems, as you get all of these post-releases issues that

-with online games.
+kick in with online games.
 What PEGI Online ISN'T is well-resourced.
 There is one person in PEGI trying to run PEGI online as well as trying to do lots of other things.

 Let's start a bit further back, here.
 Tanya Byron has recommended pretty much the same thing online as she has recommended for physical product, which is that games to be rated 12 and up should come to the BBFC.
-So there are two routes we could go here.
+So there are two routes we could

+go here.
 We could either set up something which we are already doing called BBFC Online as a competitor to PEGI Online or we could feed into PEGI Online, given that PEGI Online already recognises BBFC symbols.

 Now, my preference is to go the second route, which is more consistent with what Tanya Byron has recommended.
 That would then enable us to classify the 12s and up for the UK, within PEGI online, but with BBFC symbols for the UK.
-But there is also the
+But there is also

-possibility that we could offer greater resource to PEGI Online, so actually help that system as well.
+the possibility that we could offer greater resource to PEGI Online, so actually help that system as well.

 BBFC Online is something that we are setting up for DVD producers who want to distribute direct to download.
 So BBFC Online has much more of a DVD world starting point.
-But one of the things we have been able to do with BBFC Online is talk to some very
+But one of the things we have been able to do with BBFC Online is talk to

-bring in these aggregators as well as the publishers of games so we're talking here who are selling books, CDs, DVDs, films, games
+help PEGI Online bring in these aggregators as well as the publishers of games so we're talking here who are selling books, CDs, DVDs, films, games

 the lot really.